 Android is a free and open source operating system.
-It has become extremely popular and has quickly become the most widely used operating system in the world on smartphones.
-In the world of Open Source, developers and publishers depend on advertisements for their revenue.
-Although there are alternatives to this with subscriptions paid apps, but it may weigh heavy on the end user’s pockets.
-Some shady developers also go to an extent to add malicious Ads, trackers, and spyware in their apps just to gain some extra bucks.
+It has become extremely popular and has quickly become the most widely used operating system in the world for smartphones.
+It is also gaining traction in the smart TV or smart Box community.
+In the world of free and open source (FOSS) systems, developers and publishers depend on advertisements for their revenue.
+Although there are alternatives to this like subscriptions and paid apps, but it may weigh heavy on the end user’s pockets.
+Some shady developers also go to an extent of adding malicious Ads, trackers, and spyware in their apps just to gain some extra bucks.
 Here in this tutorial we will show you how to block ads system wide on any Android device with the best Adblockers for Android.

 Here are some of the best root or non-root free Ad Blockers for Android devices that work system wide.
 Meaning, this will remove ads not only from browsers like Chrome, Mozilla, etc, but also from the installed apps, lock screen, system ads, popups, and much more.